The magnitudes of stars

 shown by Rigel and Sirius in the following table.
 Sirius looks brighter than Rigel when seen

-from the Earth but it is actually fainter but much closer.
+from the Earth but it is actually fainter but much closer.)

 The actual brightness of a

-absolute magnitude.
+star is measured by its absolute magnitude.
 The absolute magnitude of a star is

 defined as the apparent magnitude that it would have if placed at a distance of 10 parsecs